-The applicant has submitted plans entitled "Fire Station #1", as prepared by Wannemacher Jensen Architects, Inc., dated October 11, 2021.
+The applicant has submitted plans entitled "City of Miami Beach, Office of Capital Improvement Project-Fire Station #1", as prepared by Wannemacher Jensen Architects, Inc., dated December 13, 2021.

 COMPLIANCE WITH ZONING CODE

 A preliminary review of the project indicates that the application appears to be consistent with the City Code with the exception of waivers requested pursuant to Section 142-425 of the City Code, pending City Commission review.